 For students who need a visa to study in the United States, this question is of critical importance: we begin to prepare the forms that qualify you for a visa immediately after acceptance.
 Any delay in this process can jeopardize your chances of arriving in Cambridge in time to begin the fall semester.

-We must receive your official score reports from the testing agency.
+Beginning with the 2018-2019 application cycle (students applying for Fall 2019 admission), applicants may provide self-reported SAT and ACT test scores (including Subject Tests, Advanced Placement, etc.).
+Admitted students who decide to enroll at Harvard College will be required to submit official test scores.
 We ask about the tests here to ensure that you are aware of the testing requirements, and so that we can anticipate the test results we will receive.
 When you indicate all of the tests that you have taken or expect to take, sections will appear in the application so that you can report your results.

-All applicants must take the SAT or the ACT with the writing component, as well as two Subject Tests.
-You should not submit two Subject Tests in mathematics to meet this requirement.
-If your first language is not English you should ordinarily not use a Subject Test in your first language to meet the two Subject Tests requirement.
+All applicants must submit the ACT or SAT (with or without writing), and we recommend two Subject Tests, except in the case of financial hardship .
+You should not submit two Subject Tests in mathematics to meet this recommendation.
+If your first language is not English you should ordinarily not use a Subject Test in your first language to meet the two Subject Tests recommendation.
 All students are encouraged to submit additional Subject Tests (which may include one in your first language), Advanced Placement or International Baccalaureate test results, or any other evidence of the breadth and depth of your academic accomplishments.
+Standardized testing is only one component of our admissions process and your application will be evaluated based on the information that you submit.

 There are no score cutoffs, and we do not admit “by the numbers.”
+We do not superscore test results from multiple test dates as a part of our review process.
 We take into account your educational background when reviewing your scores.
 You are free to use the College Board’s Score Choice option and/or the similar option offered by ACT when applying to Harvard.

 Like many colleges, Harvard has a foreign language requirement, which may be met with a 700 or more on an SAT Subject Test, a 5 on an AP exam, a 7 on an IB HL exam or by studying a language while at Harvard.

 These exam scores are additional pieces of academic information which can help us as we think about your preparation and potential for college level work.
+While we normally require two SAT Subject Tests, you may apply without them if the cost of the tests represents a financial hardship.
 Sometimes AP or IB scores are higher than equivalent SAT or ACT scores and can demonstrate a wider range of your accomplishments.

 If you have the opportunity to take AP and IB exams, the results may be helpful for academic placement, should you be accepted and choose to enroll at Harvard.
 If you wish to read more about the role of testing in our admissions process, please go to http://thechoice.blogs.nytimes.com/2009/09/11/harvarddean-part2/ for an article we did for the NY Times.